abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_lbp.rst

 LBP has a wide range of applications in structured prediction, such as low-level vision and influence spread in social networks, where we have prior noisy predictions for a large set of random variables and a graph encoding relationships between those variables.

-The algorithm performs approximate inference on an undirected graph of hidden variables, where each variable is represented as a node, and edges encode relations to its neighbors.
+The algorithm performs approximate inference on an :term:`undirected graph` of hidden variables, where each variable is represented as a node, and edges encode relations to its neighbors.
 Initially, a prior noisy estimate of state probabilities is given to each node, then the algorithm infers the posterior distribution of each node by propagating and collecting messages to and from its neighbors and updating the beliefs.